Strict Subgoal Execution: Reliable Long-Horizon Planning in Hierarchical Reinforcement Learning: Experimental Setup

 Table~\ref{tab:hyperparams} summarizes the common hyperparameters used across all environments.
 These configurations are based on a combination of parameter tuning and default settings from baseline implementations.
 In particular, the buffer size, batch size, and network architecture follow the original baseline code.
 Learning rates for each policy level, as well as the discount factors, were determined through a structured parameter search.

-Table~\ref{tab:scenario-hyperparams} presents environment-specific hyperparameters, including the minimum epsilon threshold $\epsilon_{\text{min}}$, the path refinement scaling factor $c_{\mathrm{dist}}$, the subgoal success threshold $\lambda$, and the grid resolution $d_{\mathcal{G}}$.
+Table~\ref{tab:scenario-hyperparams} presents environment-specific hyperparameters, including the minimum epsilon threshold $\epsilon_{\text{min}}$, the path refinement scaling factor $c_{d}$, the reachability check threshold $\lambda$, and the grid resolution $d_{\mathcal{G}}$.
+As mentioned in Section 2.2, the threshold $\lambda$ is the standard, environment-provided value used to check for low-level reachability (see equation 8), which is also used consistently across baselines.
 These values were selected based on targeted parameter searches conducted for each environment.

 In the case of \texttt{AntDoubleKeyChest}, a higher value of $\epsilon_{\text{min}}$ is required compared to other environments.
 This is because the task involves discovering multiple intermediate objectives, which increases the need for broad exploration.
-Other parameters such as the exploration ratio $\eta$ and the refinement scaling factor $c_{\mathrm{dist}}$ were also selected through environment-specific tuning, with further analyses reported in Appendix~\ref{subsecapp:ablation}.
+Other parameters such as the exploration ratio $\eta$ and the refinement scaling factor $c_{d}$ were also selected through environment-specific tuning, with further analyses reported in Appendix~\ref{subsecapp:ablation}.